 Aaron is a 1987 graduate of Millersville University.
 Following graduation, he taught grades six through eight in the School District of Philadelphia for 12 years.
 During that time, he earned a Master's Degree in Education from Temple University.
 While teaching, Aaron attended evening classes at the Beasley School of Law at Temple University where he made the Dean's List and earned honors in Trial Advocacy and Research and Writing.
-Aaron began his legal career as an associate with Mayers, Mennies & Sherr, in Blue Bell, Pennsylvania, where he primarily focused on defending Pennsylvania municipalities in areas of civil rights law, premises liability, land use, and automobile liability.
+Aaron began his legal career as an associate with a Blue Bell, Pennsylvania law firm, where he primarily focused on defending Pennsylvania municipalities in areas of civil rights law, premises liability, land use and automobile liability.

 Year Joined Organization: 2006